alexander-pastukhov/writing-games-with-python-and-psychopy/docs/09-christmas.md

 :::

 ## Twinkle, twinkle, little star
 Now let us make our Christmas balls twinkle, as in the video.
 The idea is that only one color is "active" at a time.
 The balls of that color are "on" and balls of other color are "off" (white or gray, or some other color of your liking).
+Now our display becomes dynamic, so you need to have a game loop and with an opportunity to exit the program by pressing _escape_.

 For this, we need to define a list of colors ("red", "blue", "yellow") that we can cycle through and an variable that hold the index of the currently active color (I've called it `icolor`).
 Every X seconds (I do it  every 0.5 seconds, define this as a constant, e.g., `TWINKLE_DURATION`), increment this index, so that the next color in the list becomes active.
 Note that you have an out-of-range problem: When  you initialize `icolor` to 0 and increment it by 1 three times, your index is already too large (3, the length of our `colors` list is 3, so the maximal index is 2).
 You can either use an `if` to check for that or you can use a remainder operator `%` (think about the remainder if you divide _any_ positive value by the length of the `colors` list).